 And, finally, to our arrow construction.
 First off, as you might of noticed, this diagram is much longer than the others.
 This distinction was done purposely.
 See, the pre-preginated carbon fibers that we use for our arrows are of a different class.
 Standard arrows use 2k or 2.5k carbon.
 Our arrows, on the other hand, are made from a specialty type of ultra-thin 3.5k carbon.
 To give you an idea of the difference between these two fibers, here's some numbers.
 That 2k/2.5k carbon has a thickness of about 0.1mm.
 The specially formulated 3.5k carbon that was designed by us has a thickness of 0.02mm -- a fifth of standard.
 Further, this is at no sacrifice to strength.
 But, past all that, why use this thinner fiber?
 Because it gives us more lay for more manipulation.

 While a large section of our construction taking from the original in that it has a linear lay for spine strength, its most unique (patent pending) feature is in its complex lays: its weave.
 As mentioned previously, due to the harsh environment of archery, strength at every axis is crucial.
-If you look closely at the wrap lay to the left, three of the four sections involve small squares (or diamonds; squares tilted 45 degrees).
-These squares are actually what you see on the left below -- that weave.
-The "diamonds" are that exact weave indeed tilted 45 degrees.
-But why does a weave matter?
-Well, with a weave, multiple axes can be covered at once.
-Further, if you turn that weave and lay it on top of itself, as will happen during the rolling of the carbon fibers, even more, infinitely more, axes will be protected.
+If you look closely at the wrap lay to the left, three of the four sections involve small squares or diamonds on the third section from the bottom.
+These "diamonds" are the same weave as the "squares," but tilted 45 degrees.
+But why does that matter?
+Well, with both "squares" and "diamonds", multiple axes can be covered at once.
+Further, if you turn that weave and lay it on top of itself (as will happen during the rolling of the carbon fibers) even more, infinitely more axes will be protected.
 And with our 3.5k carbon, our carbon weave will be 0.05mm thick, still half a standard carbon fiber.

 But, of course, as many Firenock products go, we went a bit further.
 Note the right image below.
 This is an example of what most other weaves on the market look like.
 Do you see the difference between the two?
 The standard weave has a ratio of 2:1 (or sometimes even 3:1) and our weave has a ratio of 1:1.
 This method allows for absolutely no gaps and balanced strength from all sides and axes.
 Again, a step further, but a step we at Firenock believe necessary, important, and worth it.
 No?